-- Music vibrations or other sounds emanating from homes, yards or automobiles that can be heard from a distance of 30 feet or more in any direction of the house - Noise in a public place that, under the circumstances, is unreasonably disturbing to the quiet and comfort of another person within the housing area - Residents should be aware that excessive noise travels easily through building structures.
+- Music vibrations or other sounds emanating from homes, yards or automobiles that can be heard from a distance of 30 feet or more in any direction of the house - This includes excessive or consistent barking by animals.

+- Noise in a public place that, under the circumstances, is unreasonably disturbing to the quiet and comfort of another person within the housing area - Residents should be aware that excessive noise travels easily through building structures.
 Residents should refrain from excessive noise so as not to disturb the quiet use and enjoyment of their neighbors

-2.17 Housekeeping
+2.18 Housekeeping

-Cadence Communities will investigate potential health or safety hazards resulting from poor housekeeping in coordination with:
+Hickam Communities will investigate potential health or safety hazards resulting from poor housekeeping in coordination with:

-- The Resident's Chain of Command
+- · The Resident's Chain of Command

-- · Family Advocacy Program
+- Family Advocacy Program

-- · Child Protective Services
+- Child Protective Services

-- Others as appropriate
+- · Others as appropriate